 Faculty and Staff

 Professor Scott received her Baccalaureate Degree in Nursing from Clemson University in 1987.
 She completed her Master’s Degree in Nursing through the University of Virginia in 1994.
 Her Master's Degree in Nursing focused on Adult Critical Care with a focus in cardiovascular nursing as a clinical specialist.
-She is currently completing her Doctorate in Nursing Practice at the University of South Carolina with a focus on the Nurse Executive track.
+She completed her DNP from the University of South Carolina in August 2017 in the Nurse Executive track.

-Professor Scott currently teaches the pre-nursing course, NURS 216-Biophysical Pathology at the University's Lancaster campus.
-She is also a clinical instructor for NURS 311, 412, 422, 425, 435.
+Dr. Scott currently teaches NURS 216 - Biophysical Pathology at the University's Lancaster campus.
+She is also a clinical instructor for NURS 312, 311, 412, 422, 425, 435.
+She is responsible for the daily operations of the Clinical Simulation Lab on the Lancaster campus.

 - Sigma Theta Tau, Alpha Xi chapter – Member and Governance Chair